Allocating with Priorities and Quotas: Algorithms, Complexity, and Dynamics: The Complexity of Selecting Valid Allocations

 Note that if $a$ remains unallocated, then the maximum possible sum of outer thresholds is $(4m-4n+5)\cdot m + 3n + 1$, where the first term comes from the $m$ set categories, the second term comes from $\beta$, and the third term from $\gamma$.
 On the other hand, if $a$ is allocated, then the sum of outer thresholds is at least $(4m-4n+1)\cdot m + (3n+1+4m) + 1$.
 Thus, $a$ is serviceable in the reduced instance (so the $\textsc{X3C}$ instance has a partition by the proof of~\cref{prop:servicible_hard}) if and only if the sum over categories of the outer thresholds is at least $(4m-4n+1)\cdot m + (3n+1+4m) + 1$. \end{proof}

 More surprisingly, there is a sense in which the second objective is strictly harder: suppose we \emph{de-reserve} units from the categories by removing the quota constraints, and instead impose a single global constraint that the total number of allocations across all categories is at most $q$.
-Now, maximizing the first objective becomes trivial (one can iteratively assign to the highest-ranked unallocated agent over all categories), but the objective of maximizing the sum of outer thresholds remains hard. \begin{proposition} Given an instance $\mathcal{I}$, selecting an allocation $\varphi^*$ giving to at most $q$ agents that maximizes the sum over all categories of the outer threshold is \textsf{NP}-hard. \end{proposition} Note that this proposition differs from \cref{prop:outerthrsum} in that it no longer requires $\varphi^*$ to be valid.
+Now, maximizing the first objective becomes trivial (one can iteratively assign to the highest-ranked unallocated agent over all categories), but the objective of maximizing the sum of outer thresholds remains hard. \begin{proposition} Given an instance $\mathcal{I}$, selecting an allocation $\varphi^*$ giving to at most $q$ agents that maximizes the sum over all categories of the outer threshold is \textsf{NP}-hard. \end{proposition}

 \begin{proof} We perform a reduction from $\textsc{Clique}$.
 Given an undirected graph $G$ and clique size $k$ as input, construct an allocation instance $\mathcal{I}_G$ with $\A = V$, $q = k$, and a category $c_e$ for each edge $e \in E$ whose only two eligible agents are the endpoints of $e$ (in the same priority tier).
 Now $G$ contains a $k$-clique if and only if the sum of outer thresholds in $\mathcal{I}_G$ equals $\binom{k}{2} + |E|$. \end{proof}